 - ✓WordPress 6.x includes native performance improvements: lazy loading, WebP support, fetchpriority hints, and block editor optimization.

-- ✓Page builders (Elementor, Divi) add 200–500KB of JavaScript per page — the block editor is significantly lighter.
+- ✓Page builders (Elementor, Divi) add 200–500KB of JavaScript per page.
+The block editor is significantly lighter.

 - ✓Core Web Vitals pass rates on WordPress depend primarily on hosting + caching + image optimization, not theme choice.